 mHS CITY LAB is expanding its team for the development of digital tools to improve the quality of built housing in informal settlements.
 If you are passionate about tackling problems and conversations around poverty alleviation, write to us at email@example.com telling us how you would like to support our mission to build inclusive cities!
 We […]

-mHS CITY LAB was a part of the panel discussion on affordable housing organised by the Ministry of Housing and Urban Poverty Alleviation on 24th June.
-The panel offered a great platform to share our work over the last 7 years along with our current project that leverages digital technology.
-We believe innovation is key towards […]
+mHS CITY LAB was a part of the panel discussion on affordable housing organised by the Ministry of Housing and Urban Poverty Alleviation on 24th June 2016.
+Our Senior Designer Swati Janu presented our work over the last 7 years along with our latest project that leverages digital technology.
+It was a great platform to be able to […]

 Our co-founder Marco Ferrario talks about our latest theory of change and how a simple tool or an idea can change the world, one house at a time.
 Remember those little black gadgets called pagers that could be hooked onto belts?
 Or playing ‘Snake’ on the Nokia hand held mobile phones that weighed almost a kilo?
 In less than two […]

 This post is second in series of Social and Digital Media at the Sarai programme, Centre for the Study of Developing Societies, Delhi made possible by a Social Media Research grant to our senior designer Swati Janu.
 The research is based on our ongoing project to provide design and technical knowledge to masons and homeowners […]

 Delhi might be seeing its hottest days yet but nothing stops our incredible team!
 Two of our pilot projects are live – at Sundernagri, Delhi in partnership with SEWA Delhi and Behrampur, Ahmadabad in partnership with Saath Charitable Trust where the community is availing the construction cost estimate service we have developed for small plots […]